juristr/juristr.github.com/_posts/2016-02-10-debugging-angular2-console.md

 ---

 <div class="article-intro">
     There have been some quite useful articles for <a href="http://blog.ionic.io/angularjs-console/" target="_blank">how to debug Angular 1.x applications from the browser's console</a>.
-But how can we achieve the same in Angular 2?
+But how can we achieve the same in Angular?
 Is there even a way?
 Let's see.
 </div>

 {% include postads %}